 Let me tell you a story…

 Hello there – welcome to the Little Light Room!
 I’m Neina Sheldon (known to my friends as Neens).
-I was diagnosed with Seasonal Affective Disorder (SAD) in 2003 and have been managing the condition ever since.
+I was diagnosed with Seasonal Affective Disorder (SAD) in 2003 and have been learning to manage the condition ever since.

 I set up the Little Light Room blog originally in February 2012, before closing it down early in 2015 as I wasn’t sure it was needed any more.